-It was first set up by Richard and Angela Barker who were inspired by make chocolates using the surrounding area as inspiration.
+It was first set up by Richard and Angela Barker who were inspired by making chocolates using the surrounding area as inspiration.

-On offer are individual chocolates, chocolate boxes, hampers and even vegan chocolate too.
-Plus, many other sweet products sourced from Cumbria like Kendal Mint Cake.
+On offer are individual chocolates, chocolate boxes, hampers, and even vegan chocolate too.
+Plus, many other sweet products are sourced from Cumbria like Kendal Mint Cake.

 The smell inside the store is absolutely divine.

 13. Sip tea at Grasmere Tea Gardens